rdegges/rdegges-blog/articles/2010/the-world-would-be-a-better-place-if-everyone-was-a-hacker.md

+---
-Title: The World Would Be a Better Place if Everyone Was a Hacker
+title: "The World Would Be a Better Place if Everyone Was a Hacker"
-Date: 2010-03-15
-Tags: personal development
+date: "2010-03-15"
+tags: ["personal development"]
+slug: "the-world-would-be-a-better-place-if-everyone-was-a-hacker"
-Summary: Hackers make the world great!
+description: "Hackers make the world great!
 What if there were more of them?
 Make a difference.
-Get out there, and hack everything.
+Get out there, and hack everything."
+---

 ![Earth Sketch][]